ZailinYuan/PostgreSQL/PostgreSQL_performance.md

     ->  Seq Scan on classes c2  (cost=0.00..16.38 rows=170 width=32)
           Filter: (grade < '80'::numeric)
 ```
-<b>We can see that the 'IN' values are hased as filter for table scan.</b>
+<b>We can see that the 'IN' values are hashed as filter for table scan.</b>